 A big part of this is through partnership integrations.
-Candian e-commerce platform Shopify – whose stock price has exploded this year – partnered with buy now, pay later fintech Affirm to process its merchants’ installment payments.
+Canadian e-commerce platform Shopify – whose stock price has exploded this year – partnered with buy now, pay later fintech Affirm to process its merchants’ instalment payments.
 Partnerships skip the tech-building step, which can often take years longer than consumers’ changing needs can wait.

 Big Techs moving into payments